trodrigo/web3-week-1/smart-contract/README.md

 # smart-contract

-Our Donate Crypto web3 smart contract.
-Project from Web3 Week: https://www.luiztools.com.br/w3w
+Our Donate Crypto web3 smart contract

 ## How to Run